Tell us a little bit about yourself.

 What brought about your interest into Anthro?

-Do you have a fursona or favorite OC?
+Do you have a fursona or favourite character?
 If so, what inspired it?

 Who is your biggest inspiration?